These small but mighty cameras take a no-frills approach to home security.

 After subjecting these cameras to our full battery of tests, I think it’s time now to look deeper into Wyze the brand, and their equipment costs, plans, packages, and deals.

 To start things off, let’s lay out some of my favorite Wyze features:

-Come to think of it, I’ve seen lots of changes in the security industry2 over the years, some good, some not so good; but one of the biggest changes is the number of cheap cameras that have popped up.
+Come to think of it, I’ve seen lots of changes in the security industry2 over the years, some good, some not so good.
+One of the biggest changes, though, is the number of cheap cameras that have popped up.
 In fact, that’s what led us to review the best cheap security cameras available.